nashvm/centos/README.md

     make assure  # Run tests against all the boxes make deliver # Upload box artifacts to a repository make clean   # Clean up build detritus

+Remark: virtualbox and Libvirt can not run at the same time.

 ### Proxy Settings